nginxinc/nginx-wiki/source/modules/circle_gif.rst

 Installation
 ------------
 You first need the ImageMagick development headers.
 This module is not distributed with the Nginx source.
+You can download the circle_gif module :github:`here <evanmiller/nginx_circle_gif>`.

+..
+   Dead link
    You can download the circle_gif module `here <http://wiki.nginx.org/File:Nginx_circle_gif-0.1.3.tar.gz>`_.

 After extracting, add the following option to your Nginx ``./configure`` command: